zenOfBass/Rich-Text-Processor/README.md

 ### Usage
 Applying formatting with the buttons must be done by selecting the text first.
 Hotkeys do not require this and will apply the changes from the caret, so I prefer to use those.

-Here is a list of all available hotkeys for the application.
+Here is a list of all available hotkeys for the application:

 | Hotkey          | Action       |
 | --------------- | ------------ |